International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

   - Next-level adoption and co-creation of value with commercial scenarios
   - Fosters neutrality, standards and common language to avoid risks and enhance trust
   - Helps establish the community and ecosystem to foster future innovation
+  - Secure data lowers the threshold for different organisations to share their knowledge and expertise.

 </details>

 ## General use cases